rafaelmchaves/card-transactions/README.md

 ## Project structure

 I created the project structure based in clean architecture and hexagonal arch.
-Since it's a small project I didn't create many layers and a complex structure of directories.
+Since it's a small project, I didn't create many layers and a complex structure of directories.

 ```
 -- adapter